 Experiences of Macular Disease: follow up survey.
 This project will assess the impact of caring for someone with macular degeneration on the patient and the caregiver.

 Modulating mitochondrial dynamics in the retinal pigment epithelium as a therapeutic strategy for macular dystrophies.
 The aims of this study are to first investigate mitochondrial functions in the healthy retinal pigment epithelium and examine how these are affected by vitamin A metabolites and oxidative stress.
 Secondly, the researchers will investigate how efficiently the retinal pigment epithelium removes damaged mitochondria, under normal and stressed conditions.

 Professor Paul Foster, UCL Institute of Ophthalmology

 Realising the potential of the UK Biobank Research Resource.
 The aim of the project is to establish the frequency and characteristics of early AMD (separated by drusen type) in the UK Biobank cohort and relate this to genetic, lifestyle and biochemical data.

 Dr Ruth Hogg, Queen’s University Belfast

 Reticular pseudodrusen in AMD: a population based study.
-This project will investigate how common RPD are within the general population, how they are associated with AMD features and what other health problems or lifestyle factors they commonly exist with.
+This project will investigate how common reticular pseudodrusen are within the general population, how they are associated with the features of AMD and what other health problems or lifestyle factors they commonly exist with.

 Dr Arjuna Ratnayaka, University of Southampton